Austin, Minnesota: 20th century

 In August 1985, 1,500 Hormel meatpackers went on strike at the Austin plant after management demanded a 23% cut in wages.
+In the early 1980s, recession had impacted several meatpacking companies, decreasing demand and increasing competition which led smaller and less-efficient companies to go out of business.
+In an effort to keep plants from closing, many instituted wage cuts.
+Wilson Food Company declared bankruptcy in 1983, allowing them to cut wages from $10.69 to $6.50 and significantly reduce benefits.
+Hormel Foods had avoided such drastic action, but by 1985, pressure to stay competitive remained.
 A protracted battle between union employees and Hormel continued until June 1986, one of the longest labor struggles of the 1980s.
 In January 1986 some workers crossed the picket lines, leading to riots; the conflict escalated to such a point that Governor Rudy Perpich called in the National Guard to keep the peace.
 The strike received national attention and a documentary, American Dream, was filmed during the 10-month conflict.
 The movie was released in 1990 and won Best Documentary Feature at the 63rd Annual Academy Awards.
 Dave Pirner of the Minneapolis band Soul Asylum wrote a song about the strike, "P-9".
 It is on the band's 1989 album Clam Dip & Other Delights.
 Hormel never gave in to the workers' demands, and when the strike ended in June 1986, 700 employees were left without work.